Jennifer Carroll: Lieutenant Governor of Florida

 On November 2, 2010, the Republican ticket of Rick Scott and Jennifer Carroll defeated the Democratic ticket of Alex Sink and Rod Smith, 48.9%–47.7%.
 The first black person, the first woman, and the first Trinidadian American elected to the position, she assumed the office on January 4, 2011.
 Carroll was the first black Republican elected to statewide office in Florida since Reconstruction.

 She had a troubled relationship with Governor Scott concerning various office mismanagement charges, including retaliation on staff, tax improprieties, and lesbianism.

 Carroll came under further scrutiny for public relations work for a charity involving illegal online gambling and for $24,000 in income, which she failed to report on disclosures and tax returns.
 Though the Ethics Committee found no evidence of wrongdoing, at the request of Governor Rick Scott, Carroll resigned her post as lieutenant governor on March 12, 2013.
 The Florida Department of Law Enforcement subsequently concluded that she did not break any laws.

 Later political career

 Carroll served as a surrogate for Donald Trump during his 2016 presidential campaign, speaking at his rallies and serving on his National Diversity Council.
-In December 2017, President Trump appointed Carroll as a Commissioner on the American Battle Monuments Commission.
+In December 2017, Trump appointed Carroll as a Commissioner on the American Battle Monuments Commission.
 Carroll served on the Commission from April 2018 until January 2021.